Adalbert of Italy: Exile

-After his imperial coronation, Otto besieged the various fortresses loyal to Adalbert and Berengar.
-In the fall of 962, Adalbert left Italy and took refuge with the Arabs of Fraxinetum in southern Burgundy.
+After his imperial coronation, Otto besieged the various fortresses loyal to Adalbert I and Berengar II.
+In the fall of 962, Adalbert I left Italy and took refuge with the Arabs of Fraxinetum in southern Burgundy.
 From there he went to Corsica.
 From Corsica he opened negotiations with John XII, proposing a joint action against Otto.
 He sailed to Italy, landing in Civitavecchia.
 There he was met by the pope's representatives, who escorted him to Rome.
-Otto, who had forced Berengar to surrender, then marched against Rome.
-After a perfunctory defence, Adalbert and the pope fled.
+Otto, who had forced Berengar II to surrender, then marched against Rome.
+After a perfunctory defense, Adalbert I and the pope fled.

-Adalbert returned to Corsica in his second exile.
+Adalbert I returned to Corsica in his second exile.
 He did not try to regain Italy again until after Otto had returned north of the Alps.
 When he finally returned in 965, he tried to take Pavia, the Italian capital, but was defeated by another Swabian army, this time under Duke Burchard III.
 On 25 June, Burchard defeated him in battle between Parma and Piacenza.
-Fighting alongside Adalbert were his brothers: Conrad, count of Milan, who had initially made his peace with Otto, and Guy, margrave of Ivrea, who died in the fighting.
+Fighting alongside Adalbert I were his brothers: Conrad, count of Milan, who had initially made his peace with Otto, and Guy, margrave of Ivrea, who died in the fighting.

 Failing in his second attempt to regain his kingdom, Adalbert began a long series of negotiations with the Byzantine Empire, which was threatened by Otto's designs on southern Italy.
 When these fell through, he retired with his wife Gerberga to her family's estates in Burgundy.
 Adalbert died at Autun, either on 30 April 971 or between 972 and 975.
-From his marriage, Adalbert had one son, Otto-William, born at the latest in 962 (the marriage must have been contracted before), who succeeded to the county of Mâcon through marriage to the widow of the previous count.
+From his marriage, Adalbert I had one son, Otto-William, born at the latest in 962 (the marriage must have been contracted before), who succeeded to the county of Mâcon through marriage to the widow of the previous count.
 This has led some scholars to mistakenly conclude that Gerberga must have been related to the counts of Mâcon.
-After Adalbert's death, Gerberga married Henry I, Duke of Burgundy.
+After Adalbert I's death, Gerberga married Henry I, Duke of Burgundy.
 Henry adopted Otto-William making him a possible heir of the Duchy of Burgundy.
 Otto-William was even offered the Italian crown after the death of Arduin in 1015, although he did not accept.

-Sixteen diplomas issued jointly with his father and three issued by himself alone have survived from Adalbert's reign.
+Sixteen diplomas issued jointly with his father and three issued by himself alone have survived from Adalbert I's reign.
 They have been edited and published.
-Berengar and Adalbert had silver denarii minted at Pavia.
+Berengar II and Adalbert I had silver denarii minted at Pavia.